Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Experiments

-\paragraph{Test Datasets.} We evaluate the model for both in-distribution and out-of-distribution generalization by sampling datasets from $\Pin$ and $\Pout$ respectively.
-We split our collection of test datasets into the four following categories. \begin{itemize} \item \LIN: SCMs sampled from $\Pin$ with linear functional relationships. \item \RIN: SCMs sampled from $\Pin$ with non-linear functional relationships. \item \LOUT: SCMs sampled from $\Pout$ with linear functional relationships. \item \ROUT: SCMs sampled from $\Pout$ with non-linear functional relationships. \end{itemize} For each category, we vary total nodes $d \in [10, 20, 50, 100]$ and sample for each dimension $d$ either 6 or 9 SCMs, depending on the number of possible schemes for sampling the causal graphs, from which we generate $n_{\text{test}}=800$ observational samples.
-Hence, we have a total of $120$ test datasets, allowing for a comprehensive evaluation of methods.
-An interesting aspect of our test setup is that we evaluate the model's ability to generalize to larger graphs ($d=50$, $d=100$) despite the train datasets containing only graphs with $d=20$ nodes.
+\textbf{Test Datasets.} We evaluate the model's generalization both in-distribution and out-of-distribution by sampling test datasets from $\Pin$ and $\Pout$, respectively.
+The test datasets are categorized as follows: \LIN$\;$ and \RIN$\;$ where the SCM are sampled from $\Pin$ with linear and non-linear causal mechanisms respectively.
+Similarly, we define \LOUT$\;$ and \ROUT$\;$ where the SCMs are sampled from $\Pout$ instead.
+For each category, we vary the total nodes $d \in [10, 20, 50, 100]$ and sample 6 or 9 SCMs per $d$, based on the available schemes for sampling the causal graphs (check~\Cref{app:avici-exp-setup-details} for details).
+This results in a total of $120$ test datasets, supporting a comprehensive evaluation of the methods.
+For each SCM we generate $n_{\text{test}}=800$ samples, split equally into task context $\dx$ and queries $D_{\bm{X}'}$ for evaluation.
+An interesting aspect of our test setup is we assess the model's ability to generalize to larger graphs ($d=50$, $d=100$), despite training only with $d=20$ node graphs.

-Further, we generate test datasets using a different synthetic data simulator, C-Suite~\citep{geffner2022deep}, which consists of 9 different configurations for sampling SCMs.

-\paragraph{Model and Training Configuration.} For both the dataset encoder and cond-FiP, we set the embedding dimension to $d_h=256$ and the hidden dimension of MLP blocks to $512$.
+\textbf{Model Architecture.} For both the dataset encoder and cond-FiP, we set the embedding dimension to $d_h=256$ and the hidden dimension of MLP blocks to $512$.
 Both of our transformer-based models contains 4 attention layers and each attention consists of $8$ attention heads.
-The models were trained for a total of $10k$ epochs with the Adam optimizer~\citep{paszke2017automatic}, where we used a learning rate of $1e-4$ and a weight decay of $5e-9$.
-We also use the EMA implementation of~\citep{Karras2023AnalyzingAI} to train our models.
-Each epoch contains $\simeq 400$ randomly generated datasets from the distribution $\Pin$, which are processed with a batch size of $2$ on a single L40 GPU with 48GB memory.
+Please check~\Cref{app:avici-model-train-details} for further details and Cond-FiP's memory and compute requirements.